 - Memory problems

-Managing medicines can be a simple and easy way to minimise side effects.
-The following management strategies may help older adults to manage their medicines:
+Managing medicines appropriately can be a simple and easy way to reduce side effects.
+Simple behaviours that older adults can enact to effectively manage their medicines include:

 - Keep an up-to-date list of their medicines.
 Note the use-by date and the reason why they are taken.

 - Book a medicine check or a home medicine review with their GP or Pharmacist.